majdukovic/missguided-app-test/README.md

 # missguided-app-test

-This repository contains test for adding product to the bag for Missguided app
+This repository contains
+ - test for adding product to the bag for Missguided app using Appium and Android

-Steps:
+ - tests for Login/Logout/Registration/Viewing product details with Postman

+Steps to execute test with Android and Appium:
 1. Setup Appium
 2. Install PyCharm
 3. Install Python 3.6.8